 If incoming characters do not match the token, an exception will occur (preventing a transition to the next token), which can be caught; otherwise, parsing will exit.
 To catch the exception, you need to add a branch with 'catch:' specified.
 If a '\' character exists in the branch, it will be analyzed as part of the parent branch catch.

-Describes the range of permissible values for the incoming byte.
+The demonstration of using examples can be found at the following URLDescribes the range of permissible values for the incoming byte.
 The expected format is equivalent to standard range in regular expressions.
 This token supports:

 As mentioned earlier, when initializing variables, the main type is a range, which can describe all variables.
 However, there are also shorter forms of variable notation: